adecarolis/wfweb/README.md

 3. Entry of frequency is permitted under the "Frequency" tab.
 Buttons are provided for touch-screen control
 4. Bandscope parameters (span and mode) are adjustable.
 5. Full [keyboard](https://gitlab.com/eliggett/wfview/-/wikis/Keystrokes) and mouse control.
 Operate in whichever way you like.
 Most radio functions can be operated from a numberic keypad!
 This also enables those with visual impairments to use the IC-7300.
+6. 100 user memories stored in plain text on the computer
+7. Stylable GUI using CSS
+8. pseudo-terminal device, which allows for secondary program to control the radio while wfview is running

 ### Build Requirements:
 1. gcc / g++ / make